 Founded in 2012, Lyft is now an $11 billion ride-hailing company, second in the industry to Uber alone.
-In 2017, the ride sharing service shared their 2025 climate impact goals which also includes a switch to autonomous electric vehicles powered by renewable energy and reducing overall CO2 emissions in the transportation sector.
+Lyft along with Uber has been criticized for contributing to emissions and increasing congestion, however, the company is taking steps to work towards better solutions.
+In 2017, the ride-sharing service shared its 2025 climate impact goals which also includes a switch to autonomous electric vehicles powered by renewable energy and reducing overall CO2 emissions in the transportation sector.

 Riding Carbon Neutral

 “Paul Hawken’s Ecology of Commerce demonstrates how industry and the environment do not have to be at odds, and if we work to find the right solutions, the two can (and must) work together.”
 This excerpt from the Lyft co-founders’ carbon neutral announcement communicates the drive behind the company’s sustainable initiative.

 To take their concern for the environment and communities one step further, Lyft also took on a multi-million dollar investment to make all their rides carbon neutral.
 Their carbon-neutral pledge directly funds emission mitigation efforts, including the reduction of emissions in the automotive manufacturing process, renewable energy programs, forestry projects, and the capture of emissions from landfills.
 By 2019, Lyft spent well over $2 million on carbon credits.
 This is equivalent to 2,062,500 metric tons of carbon – the amount Lyft estimates it emits across its entire operations.